nitram2342/fensterbrief/README.rst

 manage the creation and archival of LaTeX- and Markdown-based letters.
 It helps you in managing folders in a structured way and to consistently name files.
 It helps in creating new letters based on old ones.
-It tries to make letter writing easy witout adding over-specialised functionality.
+It tries to make letter writing easy without adding over-specialised functionality.

 ``fensterbrief`` does not process metadata beyond file and directory